Ekperezie/REAL-ESTATE-DATASET-ANALYSIS/README.md

 # REAL-ESTATE-DATASET-ANALYSIS
 ## OVERVIEW
 I performed an analysis in EXCEL on a real estate dataset, creating a visual dashboard to highlight key trends, patterns and actionable insights.
-Real Estate Data Analytics Report
+Real Estate Data Analytics Report.
+## LINK TO THE CLEANED DATASET ()

 ## 1. Objective
 This project aimed to uncover: